michaelkolesidis/emoji-minesweeper/README.md

 * Flower mode
 * Stats for each level

+### UI/UX
+* Levels can be changed using the buttons or keyboard shortcuts
+* Flower and mine modes can be toggles using a button or keyboard shortcuts

 ### Mines
 * Random mine allocation on load
 * Ensure that the first click is never on a mine